Louis Althusser: Contradiction and overdetermination

 For Althusser, this example reinforces his claim that Marx's explanation of social change is more complex than the result of a single contradiction between the forces and the relations of production.
 The differences between events in Russia and Western Europe highlight that a contradiction between forces and relations of production may be necessary, but not sufficient, to bring about revolution.
 The circumstances that produced revolution in Russia were heterogeneous, and cannot be seen to be aspects of one large contradiction.
 Each was a contradiction within a particular social totality.
 From this, Althusser concludes that Marx's concept of contradiction is inseparable from the concept of a complex structured social whole.
 To emphasize that changes in social structures relate to numerous contradictions, Althusser describes these changes as "overdetermined", using a term taken from Sigmund Freud.
-This interpretation allows us to account for the way in which many different circumstances may play a part in the course of events, and how these circumstances may combine to produce unexpected social changes or "ruptures".
+This interpretation allows people to account for the way in which many different circumstances may play a part in the course of events, and how these circumstances may combine to produce unexpected social changes or "ruptures".

 However, Althusser does not mean to say that the events that determine social changes all have the same causal status.
 While a part of a complex whole, economic practice is a "structure in dominance": it plays a major part in determining the relations between other spheres, and has more effect on them than they have on it.
 The most prominent aspect of society (the religious aspect in feudal formations and the economic aspect in capitalist formations) is called the "dominant instance", and is in turn determined "in the last instance" by the economy.
 For Althusser, the economic practice of a society determines which other formation of that society dominates the society as a whole.